KrisLaw98/KLawrence.github.io/README.md

 [Return to top](#jump-to-section)

+## Recruiting Patterns
-## 2023-24 Men's College Basketball Recruiting Footprint
+###2023-24 Men's College Basketball Recruiting Footprint
-#

-In this exercise, I used animal tracking data from [ESPN](https://www.espn.com/mens-college-basketball/rankings/_/week/1/year/2024/seasontype/2) and Microsoft Excel to create a map showcasing the recruiting patterns.

- 4 of the top college basketball teams in the United States based on the preseason AP/Coaches Poll rankings.
+In this exercise, I used data from [ESPN](https://www.espn.com/mens-college-basketball/rankings/_/week/1/year/2024/seasontype/2) and Microsoft Excel to create a map showcasing the recruiting patterns for the 2023-24 Men's College Basketball season on four of the top college basketball teams in the United States based on the preseason AP/Coaches Poll rankings.

 -First, manually create a spreadsheet with player and team information obtained from ESPN.

 -Add a longitude and latitude field in the spreadsheet for each school location, find the coordinates of each school’s stadium, and copy and paste it there.
 Save the spreadsheet.